Tales of finding floating ships with sails fully set and no one on board have added to the bewildering mysteries of the sea.

 Interestingly, they are not as rare as one would imagine.

 The Marie Celeste

-A classic instance, of course, is that of the American merchant ship, Mary Celeste.
+A classic instance, of course, was that of the American merchant ship, Mary Celeste.

 In 1872, this well-manned vessel with twenty crew, including the captain’s wife and little daughter, she set sail from Boston for the Mediterranean.